wrrrf/The-Blushing-UwU/README.md

-# osu-keypad
+# The-Blushing-UwU
-for the thingy
+for the record it was mengde's idea